About ecology in Darlington

 - Maidendale.

-With many more Local Wildlife Sites (LWS) and Community Woodlands in the Borough.
-Darlington also has three Local Geological Sites that protect areas of geological value in the Borough.
+We have many more Local Wildlife Sites (LWS) and Community Woodlands in the Borough.
+There are also three Local Geological Sites that protect areas of geological value.

-Darlington has an abundance of street trees and open space within the urban area contributing to the town’s distinctiveness and biodiversity, particularly the green corridors along the River Tees, River Skerne, Cocker Beck and Baydale Beck.
-Outside the urban area, a magnesian limestone escarpment forms higher land and a rare ecosystem at the northern fringe of the Borough.
+Darlington has lots of street trees and open space within the urban area.
+These help to make the town distinct and biodiverse.
+They create green corridors along the River Tees, River Skerne, Cocker Beck and Baydale Beck.
+Outside the urban area, a magnesian limestone escarpment forms higher land and a rare ecosystem at the north side.